TermoShield/Documentation/README.md

 ## Hardware

 ### 3D shield casing
 We design a 3D visualization of our thermo-shield using the Fusion 360 cloud-based 3D CAD/CAM software which allowed us to better approach real-world problems right away from comfort of our home.
 Our specialized team produced astonishing model for our arduino shield project.
 The dimensions of this particular prototype are: ..x..x..
+The process of homogenization is achieved through pair of vents that make a circulation and flow of air mainly focused on sensors.
 ![alt text](https://i.imgur.com/hIZOfO8.png "3D model")

 ### Printed circuit board